MEMBERSHIP APPLICATIONS NOW BEING ACCEPTED FOR 2023

 What they get:

-Blue members get all WHCA emails including pool reports, Covid health advisories and scheduling advisories; are invited to all WHCA social functions; and their news outlets are eligible to buy tickets to the annual dinner.
+Blue members get WHCA emails including pool reports, Covid health advisories and scheduling advisories; and their news outlets are eligible to buy tickets to the annual dinner.

 What they pay: